VolodymyrChornoray/VolodymyrChornoray/README.md

 - 👋 Hi, I’m Volodymyr Chornoray
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Python on Linux
-- 💞️ I’m looking to collaborate on developing of the peace environment
+- 💞️ I’m looking to collaborate on developing on the peace environment
 - 📫 How to reach me  - send me an email to: chernomorvc@gmail.com

 <!---